isadoraoliv/Algorithm/english/sorting/selection-sort/selection-sort.md

 #### 1º Step
 Starting from the first position, the entire vector is scanned comparing each position to find the lowest value.
-In this case, the lowest value is 20, we select it.
+In this case, the lowest value is 20, we selected it.

 <p align="center">
   <img src="/images/selection-sort/selection02.png">